oliverjam/learn-form-validation/README.md

 1. Disable the native form validation
 1. Listen for submit events and check whether all the inputs are valid
-   - If they are not stop the form from submitting
+   - If they are not prevent the form from submitting
 1. Listen for invalid events on each input and update the page with a custom error
    - Make sure the error element is linked to the right input
    - Make sure the input is marked valid at first, then invalid when it fails validation